wso2/puppet-esb/vagrant/README.md

 ## How to Use

-1. Clone WSO2 Puppet modules Git repository and consider this path as `PUPPET_HOME`:
+1. Clone WSO2 ESB Puppet modules git repository and consider this path as `PUPPET_HOME`:

     ````
     git clone https://github.com/wso2/puppet-esb.git